Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Rigidity of asymptotically conservative mappings

 which satisfies the following commutative diagram:

 \end{theorem}

-\begin{proof} We may assume that $S$ is not a torus with two holes.
-Indeed, when $S$ is a torus with two holes, the quotient map $S\to S'$ by the hyper-elliptic action induces an isometry between the Teichm\"uller spaces of $S$ and $S'$ and an isomorphism between $\mathbb{X}(S)$ and $\mathbb{X}(S')$, where $S'$ is a sphere with five holes (cf. \cite{EK} and \cite{Luo}).
-Hence, we consider $S'$ instead of $S$ in this case.
+\begin{proof} When $S$ is a torus with two holes, the quotient map $S\to S'$ by the hyper-elliptic action induces an isometry between the Teichm\"uller spaces of $S$ and $S'$ and an isomorphism between $\curvecomplex(S)$ and $\curvecomplex(S')$, where $S'$ is a sphere with five holes (cf. \cite{EK} and \cite{Luo}).
+Hence, we may assume that $S$ is not a torus with two holes.
+For $\omega\in \ACINV(\teich(S))$, we take $h_{\omega}\in {\rm Aut}(\curvecomplex(S))$ as Theorem \ref{thm:induced-isomorphism}.
+Define a homomorphism $\Xi$ by $\Xi(\omega)=h_\omega$.
+Theorem \ref{thm:induced-isomorphism} asserts that $\Xi$ satisfies the condition (1) in the statement and descends to a homomorphism